HerXayah/road-to-ryujinx-without-switch/README.md

 # road-to-ryujinx-without-switch

 My continuation of this from *bleh-zu* but WITHOUT any Piracy.
 Really.
 No Hidden Shit.
-Its not Priacy.
+Its not Piracy.
 If you use this as reference feel free to link this somwhere or in a pinned commend or smth.

 [![Twitter URL](https://img.shields.io/twitter/url?label=Follow%20me&style=social&url=https%3A%2F%2Ftwitter.com%2Fpoolpartyakali)](https://twitter.com/PoolPartyAkali)